aishaprograms/Lively/README.md

 # Lively
 Lively is a webapp that teaches you how to boost your energy levels everyday through healthy food and exercise suggestions.
-It is mobile responsive.
 Heroku App: https://lively-app.herokuapp.com/

 ## Screenshots